esl/MongooseIM/doc/user-guide/Features.md

 ## Client side

-In order to build client applications, the MoongooseIM team recommends the following libraries:
+In order to build client applications, the MongooseIM team recommends the following libraries:

 | |XMPP|REST API|
 | ------------- | ------------- | ------------- |